smortezapoor/photogrammabot_pub/Readme.md

 ---
 ---

-## Shutdown

-**1.1.
-Use Kobuki buttons:** Use the **B2** button to shut down the robot.
-When the camera is back in the *home* position, and you hear the sound indicator, it is safe to turn off the robot.

-**1.2.
-Use Desktop Shortcuts:** Execute the Shutdown procedure from the desktop of the RPi.

-**2. Switch off the RPi** using its dedicated switch.

-**3. Switch off the Kobuki base** using its switch.

-### What to expect when executing the shutdown procedure?

-1. The camera goes back to the *home* position.
-2. The turret goes into *relaxed* state, s.t. the turret does not make any resistance against movement by hand.
-3. The laser range scanner (RPLidar) stops spinning
-4. The RPi turns off

----
----

 ## FAQ

 **The RPi stuck on the rainbow screen.**

-Please turn off the Kobuki base, wait for 5 seconds and turn it back.
+Turn off the Kobuki base, wait for 5 seconds and turn it back.

 Also, the wiring of the robot and its different components have some considerations, and changing the wirings might introduce problems.
 For instance, an active USB hub or an externally powered device should not be connected directly to RPi.